CNA-25/user-service/README.md

 ## OBS Swagger UI updates automatically and works as our documentation, so the endpoint can be tested there as well.

+### OBS Swagger UI updates automatically and works as our documentation, so the endpoint can be tested there as well.